 Spend an afternoon “cruising” the RV Hall of Fame & Museum (Elkhart).
 The roads within are lined with retro rides that date back to 1913.
 Must-see’s include Hollywood screen siren Mae West’s 1931 touring car, a Tennessee Traveler from the same year and even a 1939 travel trailer that once belonged to aviation great Charles Lindbergh.
 Displays then move into the post-WWII era and feature tent campers, the ever-popular ‘70s-styled Winnebago and ultimately, the state-of-the-art mobile mansions of today.

 Tour Jayco (Middlebury), a fixture in Middlebury since 1968.
 Park at the Visitor Center, a restored 1880s farmhouse filled with photos and memorabilia.
 From there, a trolley will take you into the heart of the bustling production facility.
 You’ll see first-hand the process of crafting the luxury fifth wheels for which they are known.
 Note: There are 16 RV manufacturers* in the area that offer tours.
-We suggest you contact them beforehand as tours days / hours may vary during heavy production cycles.
+We suggest you contact them beforehand as tour days/hours may vary during heavy production cycles.